joinpursuit/React-YouTube-Project-Prompt/README.md

 - Collaborate with at least one other person to build this app by using `git` and Github
 - Use `create-react-app`
 - Use this guide to make sure you are making the most of [Working in Groups](./Working_In_Groups.md)
+- Use [this Trello Board Template](https://trello.com/b/tTFpk77m/fsw-personal-site-project) for your project (make a copy and customize) - Be sure that everyone on your team has access.

 ## UI